onnela-lab/abc-uncertain-networks/simulation_inferences/README.txt

 Code for simulation study.
 Due to large volume of simulations required for MDN training and rejection ABC, it is recommended to run simulations via a parallelized framework.
 Code here employs the SLURM job scheduler, and shell scripts reflect that framework.
+ABC results are included, so plots can be directly generated.

 MAIN WORKFLOW
 1) run_initial_epidemic.py